Updated March 2025

-One of the biggest hidden expenses of both long and short term travel is your bank card.
+One of the biggest hidden expenses of both long and short-term travel is your bank card.
 You expect to pay a certain amount for accommodation, food, and activities, but you never really think about how much money you might be spending just trying to gain access to your money.

 The Cost:

-There are some banks that have international deals with local banks around the world (HSBC is a good example) or even happen to have branches in many different countries (Scotiabank) but chances are the bank you deal with at home will not have ATMs or branches in the countries you might be traveling to and foreign ATMs can be incredibly expensive.
-So what can you do?
-Here are four ways to avoid ATM and bank fees while traveling.
+Some banks have international deals with local banks around the world or even happen to have branches in many different countries (like Scotiabank).
+But chances are the bank you deal with at home will not have ATMs or branches in the countries you might be travelling to.
+Foreign ATMs can be incredibly expensive.

 1. Check your bank’s rules on foreign ATM fees